-The owner name is the name of the user (or of a pseudo-user, for an owner like informix that does not correspond to the login name of an actual user) who is associated with the creation of a database object.
+The owner name is the identifier of the user (or of a pseudo-user, for an owner like informix that does not correspond to the login name of an actual user) who is associated with the creation of a database object.
 The owner name qualifies the identifier of the database object, which the owner typically can modify or drop.
 A synonym for the term owner name is authorization identifier.
+Unlike SQL identifiers, an authorization identifier cannot be longer than 32 bytes.